Elina Siirala: Career

 The band played several live shows both headlining venues such as the Camden Underworld and supporting larger bands, as well as festival appearances including Bloodstock Open Air in 2014 and Dames of Darkness in 2015.
 She came to the attention of Leaves' Eyes during one of those support slots, and in 2016 she was invited to join Leaves' Eyes to replace departing singer Liv Kristine.

-In 2016 Elina toured the United States with Leaves Eyes.
-In October 2016 she released the single "Do It Anyway" with her band Angel Nation via Nuclear Blast.
+In 2016, Siirala toured the United States with Leaves Eyes.
+In October 2016, she released the single "Do It Anyway" with her band Angel Nation via Nuclear Blast.
 The single was accompanied by a video produced by Caz Reason and featured fellow band members Shadow, Julia and Lucas.

-In 2017 Leaves Eyes announced another tour of the United States alongside Sabaton whilst Elina also returned to work on recordings for Angel Nation's second album "Aeon".
-"Aeon" was released on 27 October 2017 with a small European tour announced alongside Elyose.
+In 2017, Leaves Eyes announced another tour of the United States alongside Sabaton while Siirala also returned to work on recordings for Angel Nation's second album Aeon.
+Aeon was released on 27 October 2017 with a small European tour announced alongside Elyose.